Horizon West, Florida

-Horizon West is a census-designated place and unincorporated area in Orange County, Florida, United States.
-The population was 14,000 at the 2010 census.
+Horizon West is a census-designated place (CDP) and unincorporated area in Orange County, Florida, United States.
 It is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.
+The population was 58,101 at the 2020 census.

-Horizon West includes five designated mixed-use villages, namely the Village of Bridgewater, Lakeside Village, Hickory Nut, Village I and Village F., surrounded by greenbelts as well as a town center.
+Horizon West includes five designated mixed-use villages, namely the Village of Bridgewater, Lakeside Village, Hickory Nut, Ovation Village and Seidel Village., surrounded by greenbelts as well as a town center known as Hamlin.
 The concept was adopted in 1995 by Orange County.
 As of 2017, Horizon West can be considered one of the fast growing master-planned communities nationwide.

 Geography

-Horizon West is located in southwestern Orange County, directly north of Walt Disney World Resort.
+Horizon West is located in southwestern Orange County, directly north and west of Walt Disney World Resort.

+Horizon West is bordered on the north by the city of Winter Garden, on the east by the town of Windermere, and on the south by the city of Bay Lake (the municipality which contains Walt Disney World Resort) and the census-designated place Four Corners.

 It was a newly defined area as of the 2010 census.
 State Road 429, the Daniel Webster Western Beltway, runs through the CDP, connecting Ocoee to the north with Four Corners and Interstate 4 to the south.

 According to the United States Census Bureau, the CDP has a total area of 98.6 sqkm, of which 85.3 sqkm is land and 13.3 sqkm, or 13.50%, is water.

 Demographics

+As of the 2020 United States census, there were 58,101 people, 14,398 households, and 11,119 families residing in the CDP.

+As of the 2010 United States census, there were 14,000 people, 3,687 households, and 2,512 families residing in the CDP.